tinacms/tina.io/content/guides/tina-cloud/getting-started/next-changes.md

 ---
-title: Client Changes
+title: NextJS Starter Changes
 last_edited: '2021-07-19T15:36:36.046Z'
 ---

 ### Creating the getStaticPaths query

-The `getStaticPaths` query is going to need to know where all of our markdown files are located, with our current schema you have the option to `getPostsList` which will provide a list of all posts in our _posts folder.
-You can find the image below by selecting Docs on the right hand side and selecting Query.
+The `getStaticPaths` query is going to need to know where all of our markdown files are located, with our current schema you have the option to `getPostsList` which will provide a list of all posts in our `_posts` folder.
+Launch your server and navigate to https://localhost:4001/altair and select the Docs button, below is an image of what you should see:

 ![CleanShot 2021-07-13 at 13.18.05.png](https://res.craft.do/user/full/c67cad1b-6dc6-4909-0f8e-19d468ba9fd4/doc/A8636858-4B8D-4C7C-839D-30ACB08EFBD3/CC45C289-6517-4326-9DA8-7E90F8B55392_2/CleanShot%202021-07-13%20at%2013.18.05.png)